StarkNightsWatch/starknet-peer-review/README.md

 ### Request a review

-1. Create a "Review request" Issue in repo
+1. Create a new repository including all the files and the scope
 2. Describe the scope of the review
-3. Create a new repository including all the files and the scope
+3. Create a "Review request" Issue in starknet-peer-review

 ### Submit a report